 Everyone knows that Cushman & Wakefield and CBRE are fierce rivals on the global real estate stage, but there’s another rivalry brewing in the under-$100 million building sales sector.

-That market is currently one of the most competitive segments of the real estate industry; as the market for building sales picks up, most of the action is taking place in the lower- and mid-price-point arena (see “Building-sale bounce”).
+That market is currently one of the most competitive segments of the real estate industry; as the market for building sales picks up, most of the action is taking place in the lower- and mid-price-point arena (see related Q&A on page 68).
 Within this universe, investment sales firms Massey Knakal and Eastern Consolidated are constantly going head-to-head, pitching against each other and competing for business in New York City, insiders said.

 “There is a lot of overlap between what we cover and what Eastern covers,” said Bob Knakal, cofounder of Massey Knakal.